Project status: Closed

 Despite this vibrant production from the Canberra region, many producers sell primarily into and through Sydney due to its market size and infrastructure.
 This leaves the ACT with a high demand for increased supply of local produce.
 A 2013 study, Food in the ACT, found that the Canberra region could meet demand solely through local supply.

-The development of the Draft Canberra Region Local Food Strategy (the Strategy) supports a future for the local agriculture industry to increase supply for the Canberra community, and improve sustainability, affordability, and accessibility to locally produced healthy food.
+The development of the Canberra Region Local Food Strategy (the Strategy) supports a future for the local agriculture industry to increase supply for the Canberra community, and improve sustainability, affordability, and accessibility to locally produced healthy food.
 Through the Strategy, the ACT Government will look to empower and support the meaningful involvement of the Ngunnawal community and other Aboriginal and Torres Strait Islander peoples in the bush food and Traditional plant industry in and around the ACT.

-The draft Strategy aims to encapsulate a vision that Canberra is part of a global community of city-regions working to strengthen local food systems by fostering urban and regional agriculture.
+The Strategy aims to encapsulate a vision that Canberra is part of a global community of city-regions working to strengthen local food systems by fostering urban and regional agriculture.
 This will result in increased community access to fresh, healthy and affordable food.
 It will see our greenhouse gas emissions reduce, will diversify the local food economy, will reduce and repurpose food waste, and will strengthen community wellbeing.

 • Goal 1